agrum/Hatch/README.md

 ### Wild resource

 Some eggs have a more flexible resource requirement, indicated with a ⭘ icon in top left section of the card.
-It indicates any basic resource can be used, food, heat, love or wild; but not a sacrifice.
+It indicates any basic resource can be used: food, fire, love or wild; but not a sacrifice.

 Inversely, some cards provide an all nurturing basic resource, indicated with a ☆ icon in the bottom center section of the card.
-It indicates it can be used to meet the requirement of any resource for an egg, square, triangle, circle or wild; but not a sacrifice.
+It indicates it can be used to meet the requirement of any resource for an egg, food, fire, love or wild; but not a sacrifice.
 You can wait until hatch time to decide what resource the wild one will be used as.

 ## Hatching an egg